scheer/crypto-hodl/README.md

 * Reminder mail, if no crypto was purchases for 6 weeks
 * Graphical Visualization for portfolio worth development
 * Watched coins: get mail alarms, if price is below some value

+### Disclaimer
+I am not liable for the correctness of the aplication nor the actions performed based upon it.